daniellionel01/parrot/README.md

 ### What sqlc features are not supported?
 - embeddeding structs (https://docs.sqlc.dev/en/stable/howto/embedding.html)

+## Future Work

+Here are some ideas and thoughts on how you might develop this library further:
+* dedicated packages for dependencies that might not be required (f.e. `pog`, `sqlight`)

+Contributions are welcomed!

 ## Acknowledgements
 - This project was heavily inspired by `squirrel` ([Hex](https://hex.pm/packages/squirrel), [GitHub](https://github.com/giacomocavalieri/squirrel)).
 Thank you [@giacomocavalieri](https://github.com/giacomocavalieri)!